ImDoubD/Spontaneous-Meetup/README.md

 ## Setup Instruction and Running The Application Steps
+- The file-folder structure followed is Model-View-Controller API Architecture with Service layer having the business logic, in return representing modular, clean code format.
-This project uses Node.js (22.10.2 ver) with Express (5.0.0 ver).
+- This project uses Node.js (22.10.2 ver) with Express (5.0.0 ver).
 ```bash
 npm i
 npm run build
 npm start
 ```
-All the required packages will be installed using this command `npm i`. \
+- All the required packages will be installed using this command `npm i`.
-Always build first using `npm run build` and start the server using `npm start`, whenever changes done in code.\
+- Always build first using `npm run build` and start the server using `npm start`, whenever changes done in code.
+For testing use `npm run test`.
-Redis instance is deployed. \
+- Redis instance is deployed on Redis.io free instance (size alloted: 30 MB).
-For Kafka, local instance has to be started.
+- For Kafka, local instance has to be started.
 Install Apache Kafka first.
 CMD Commands are as follows.
 ```bash
 .\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties
 .\bin\windows\kafka-server-start.bat .\config\server.properties